unusualcomputers/space_window/code/README.md

 * Clock

-  This button turns space window becomes an old fashioned digital clock.
-It will also tell you about the weather where you are or where you configure it to - it gets this from wonderful [yr.no](yr.no) site and will cover most places in the world.
+  This button turns space window becomes into an fashioned digital clock.
+It will also show the weather where you are or where you configure it to - it gets this from wonderful [yr.no](yr.no) site and will cover most of the world.

 * Photo Gallery

-    A slide show of your own photos, when you click this it will show you the list of them in the browser and let you add more.
+    A slide show of your pictures, when you click this it will show you the list of them in the browser and let you add more.

 * Play next